 But baby they didn't know

 That I was born dead

 "Iceman" (not a tribute to Spurs legend George "Iceman" Gervin, unfortunately) is mostly known for being the original home of the famous "Badlands" lyric "I wanna go out tonight, I wanna find out what I got."
 So it has justified its existence by being a lyric donor—but the rest of the host body is seriously fucked up anatomically.
-It's a good thing "Badlands" didn't need a heart, too, because here it seems to be located inside the cranial cavity and not behind the ribs where most hearts call home.
+It's a good thing "Badlands" didn't need a heart, too, because here it seems to be located inside the cranial cavity, and not behind the ribs where most hearts call home.
 On top of that, there's a claim made that the stolen heart was taken from a dead body.
 Last I checked, the heart doesn't do much good if it ain't beating (unless your name is Hannibal).
-There's a reason this song was on the Tracks box; it was meant to be a cadaver song, mined for ideas, but never meant to exist on its own.
+There's a reason this song was on the Tracks box; it was meant to be a cadaver song, mined for parts, but never meant to exist on its own.